explosion/spaCy/README.rst

 spaCy: Industrial-strength NLP
 ******************************

-spaCy is a library for advanced Natural Language Processing in Python and Cython. spaCy is built on  the very latest research, but it isn't researchware.
+spaCy is a library for advanced Natural Language Processing in Python and Cython.
-It was designed from day one to be used in real products. spaCy comes with `pre-trained statistical models <https://alpha.spacy.io/models>`_ and word vectors, and currently supports tokenization for **20+ languages**.
+It's built on the very latest research, and was designed from day one to be used in real products. spaCy comes with
+`pre-trained statistical models <https://alpha.spacy.io/models>`_ and word vectors, and currently supports tokenization for **20+ languages**.
 It features the **fastest syntactic parser** in the world, convolutional **neural network models**